gravix59/update_me/README.md

 ## A bash script to update debian-based Linux distros that logs the output ##

-This script uses sudo apt-get update and sudo apt-get upgrade to update a debian based Linux distro while writing a log of the output from the commands.
+This script uses sudo apt-get update and sudo apt-get upgrade to update a debian based Linux distro while writing a log of the output from those commands.

 ## Usage ##